PoCInnovation/Pool2023/Software/day01/Typescript/README.md

 - `id`: A [unique identifier](https://www.npmjs.com/package/nanoid) of type `string`
 - `top`: Best song, as a `string`
 - `fans`: `number` of fans
-- `listenedTime`: the amount of time you listened to this artist.
-It must be stored as a [`Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date)
+- `listenedTime`: the amount of time you listened to this artist, stored as a `number` of listened hours

 > 💡 It's common to put a unique identifier when you store data, this way, you can easily distinguish them.